melisgl/journal/README.md

     wanting to have pretty-printed output on one of them.
 Unfortunately, binding [`*PRINT-PRETTY*`][4747] to `T` will affect writes to both streams.

-    A solution is to have streams look up their own print-pretty flag with `(SYMBOL-VALUE (STREAM-PRETTY-PRINT STREAM))` and have the caller specify the dynamic variable they want:
+    One solution would be to have streams look up their own print-pretty flag with `(SYMBOL-VALUE (STREAM-PRETTY-PRINT STREAM))` and have the caller specify the dynamic variable they want:

     ```